hritwik567/PyGo/ass5/docs/README.txt

 -> First go to the src folder.

--> Run the following command to run the parser.
+-> Run the following command to run the compiler.

     $ ./run.sh ../tests/file.go
-    # ./a.out
+    $ ./a.out

 Dependencies:
     ply